Enterprise Service Management (ESM)

 A common service desk for customers

-Signs of collaboration become observable as different departments align
+Signs of collaboration become evident as different departments align

 Different teams now use a shared internal process for service delivery